StarterSquad/ngseed/README.md

 * `grunt karma:ci` starts karma test runner with `singleRun: true` enabled, good to use in CI scenarios
 * `grunt compass` compiles compass project
 * `grunt`, `grunt build` will build project into `build` directory.
 It compiles project into single file, minifies it and compiles styles.

+## Libs update

+To update all the dependencies to latest compatible versions run `bower install`.

+## Tests

+Tests use Jasmin and Chai for assertions.